okaysubs/snw-tools/README.md

 For now, please enjoy the source code of the tools we created to translate the VN.

+## Structure

+* `patcher`: The source code for the patcher front-end.
+* `snw_gp_archive`: The bootstrap directory where the front-end, combined with the actual patches, creates the patcher contents from.
+* `tools`: The source code for the unpacking, translation and repacking tools.
+* `prxpatch`: An abandoned prototype for a patcher PSP module.

 ## Included tools

 All below tools can be found in the `tools` directory.